-33 Inhygical devices vehicles buildings a)internet of things b)sensor c)cloud computing d)artificial intelligence a)internet of things 34 An IOT system comprisesbasic Components. a)5 b)8 c)2 d)3 d)3 35 Internet of things devices will mainly be a)Low cost b)Wireless c)Low Power d)all the above d)all the above IoT as a technology majorly consists of main components, over which an architecture is framed a)Five b)Three c)Four d)Seven c)Four which collect data from the environment or object under measurement and turn it into useful data. a)Electronics b)Wireless c)Sensor d)Actuator c)Sensor 38 The definition of is the popular view held by Tim O'Reilly. a) Web 1.0 b) Web 2.0 c) Web 5.0 d) Web 3.0 d) Web 3.0 39 which of these are four pillers of IOT a)things,data,se nsors and devices b)devices,informati on,data and sensor c)people,process, data and things d) none of the above c)people,process,da ta and things 40 What is DNA of IOT? a)Digital Networks Applications b)Deoxyribonucleic Acid c)Digital Transformation Networks Applications d)Digitized Neural Analysis c)Digital Transformation Networks Applications 41 connects different, often complex and already existing programs that were not originally designed to be connected. a)Interface b)Gateway c)Middleware d)Transmitter c)Middleware is the area of endeavor concerned with safeguarding connected devices and networks in the Internet of things (IoT) a)IoT security b)IoT control c)IoT privacy d)IoT Services a)IoT security are supported by an Object Request Broker (ORB) which manages the communication and data exchange with remote objects · · b)Static Objects c)Dynamic Objects d)Remote Objects a)Distributed Objects the recent advances in a)mechanical- electrical micro system b)micro-electronics mechanical syndrome c)macro- elements mechanical systems d)micro-electro mechanical systems d)micro-electro mechanical systems configuration information to network a)Domain Name System (DNS) b)Dynamic Host Configuration Protocol (DHCP) c) Address Resolution Protocol(ARP) d)Gopher b)Dynamic Host Configuration Protocol (DHCP) a)movie making b)video games c)presentation d)sensors d)sensors can also intervene to change the physical conditions that generate the data. a)Interpreter b)Actuators c)Sensor d)Transmitter b)Actuators The was originally a tool used for military, scientific, and academic purposes, but since the early 1990. a)IOT b)MILNET c)ARPANET d)Web c)ARPANET 49 IW/hat is web 3 H7 a)Dynamic Web b)Static Web c)Semantic Web d)World Wide Web c)Semantic Web
+33 The is the network of physical devices, vehicles, buildings and other items. a)internet of things b)sensor c)cloud computing d)artificial intelligence a)internet of things 34 An IOT system comprises basic Components. a)5 b)8 c)2 d)3 d)3 35 Internet of things devices will mainly be a)Low cost b)Wireless c)Low Power d)all the above d)all the above 36 IoT as a technology majorly consists of main components, over which an architecture is framed a)Five b)Three c)Four d)Seven c)Four 37 which collect data from the environment or object under measurement and turn it into useful data. a)Electronics b)Wireless c)Sensor d)Actuator c)Sensor 38 The definition of is the popular view held by Tim O'Reilly. a) Web 1.0 b) Web 2.0 c) Web 5.0 d) Web 3.0 d) Web 3.0 39 which of these are four pillers of IOT a)things,data,se nsors and devices b)devices,informati on,data and sensor c)people,process, data and things d) none of the above c)people,process,da ta and things 40 What is DNA of IOT? a)Digital Networks Applications b)Deoxyribonucleic Acid c)Digital Transformation Networks Applications d)Digitized Neural Analysis c)Digital Transformation Networks Applications 41 connects different, often complex and already existing programs that were not originally designed to be connected. a)Interface b)Gateway c)Middleware d)Transmitter c)Middleware is the area of endeavor concerned with safeguarding connected devices and networks in the Internet of things (IoT) a)IoT security b)IoT control c)IoT privacy d)IoT Services a)IoT security are supported by an Object Request Broker (ORB) which manages the communication and data exchange with remote objects b)Static Objects c)Dynamic Objects d)Remote Objects a)Distributed Objects sensors has been made possible by the recent advances in technology a)mechanical- electrical micro system b)micro-electronics mechanical syndrome c)macro- elements mechanical systems d)micro-electro mechanical systems d)micro-electro mechanical systems the to assign networking configuration information to network hosts. a)Domain Name System (DNS) b)Dynamic Host Configuration Protocol (DHCP) c) Address Resolution Protocol(ARP) d)Gopher b)Dynamic Host Configuration Protocol (DHCP) which are not the application of MultiMedia a)movie making b)video games c)presentation d)sensors d)sensors generate the data. a)Interpreter b)Actuators c)Sensor d)Transmitter b)Actuators The was originally a tool used for military, scientific, and academic purposes, but since the early 1990. a)IOT b)MILNET c)ARPANET d)Web c)ARPANET 49 What is web 3.0? a)Dynamic Web b)Static Web c)Semantic Web d)World Wide Web c)Semantic Web